vgmstream/vgmstream/README.md

 try to remove a few other plugins. foobar's ffmpeg plugin and foo_adpcm are known to cause issues.

+### Channel issues
+Some games layer a huge number of channels, that are disabled or downmixed during gameplay.
+The player may be unable to play those files (for example foobar can only play up to 8 channels, and Winamp depends the your sound card).
+For those files you can set the "downmix" option in vgmstream, that can reduce the number of channels to a playable amount.
+Note that downmixing is very simple and not meant to be used when converting to other formats.

 ## Tagging
 Some of vgmstream's plugins support simple read-only tagging via external files.